-We naturally hear ambient noise in our waking lives (unless we live in an anechoic chamber) and so it’s often necessary to have ambient sound in our audio recordings.
-Rather, it’s uncanny to not have ambient sound in our recordings.
-One method of capturing ambient audio is by using an ambient microphone
+We naturally hear ambient noise in our waking lives (unless we live in an anechoic chamber), so it’s often necessary to have ambient sound in our audio recordings.
+Rather, it’s uncanny not to have ambient sound in our recordings.
+One method of capturing ambient audio is by using an ambient microphone.

 What is an ambient microphone?
-An ambient microphone is really any microphone that is set up for ambient miking (where the diffuse sound is greater than the direct sound).
-An ambient microphone is often, but not always, purposed with capturing ambient sounds (ie: crowd noise, distant sound and reverberation, room tone, and field ambience).
+An ambient microphone is really any microphone set up for ambient miking (where the diffuse sound is greater than the direct sound).
+An ambient microphone is often, but not always, purposed with capturing ambient sounds (i.e., crowd noise, distant sound and reverberation, room tone, and field ambience).

 In this article, we’ll cover the definition of ambience in more detail and discuss the different kinds of ambient microphones and ambient microphone arrays.